Who is a household employee?

 Yes!
 Your household employee is entitled to minimum wage and overtime regardless of whether they are paid hourly or salary.
 If they are paid a salary, it is best to document the hours worked (and the pay rate) included in the salary amount.
 The specific overtime and minimum requirements vary by state and even municipality.

 Some states, like California, District of Columbia, Maryland, and New York, require some form of written contract with your household employee.
 Even if it is not required in your state, it’s always a good idea to use a written employment agreement.
 It spells out the obligations of both parties, including hours, compensation, duties, benefits and PTO.
-We’ve put together a Sample Nanny Contract to help out.
+We’ve put together a Sample Nanny Contract and a Sample Caregiver Contract to help out.